-You always want your pronouns to agree with their antecedents as in the following examples:
+A lack of agreement can confuse your reader, so you always want your pronouns to agree with their antecedents as in the following examples:

-Example: Julia passed in all her essays on time. antecedent pronoun
+Example: Julia turned in all her essays on time.

+antecedent pronoun

 Explanation: The pronoun "her" refers to Julia.
-Because "her" is both feminine (refers to a female) and indicates one person, it completely agrees with the antecedent "Julia."
+Because "her" refers to a female and indicates only one person, it completely agrees with the antecedent "Julia."

-Example: Students should enjoy everything their college offers. antecedent pronoun
+Example: Students should enjoy everything their college offers.

+antecedent pronoun

-Explanation: "Their" refers to students.
+Explanation: The pronoun "their" refers to students.
 Because "their" is plural, it completely agrees with the antecedent "students," which is also plural.
-Gender is not a concern in this sentence.
+Gender isn't a concern in this sentence.